gtri/divet/README.md

 What is DIVET?
 ==============

-DIVET is an emulator plugin for Ghidra to allow for dynamic analysis using the static binaries analyzed within the database itself.
+DIVET is an emulator plugin for Ghidra to allow for dynamic analysis of the Ghidra database itself.
 All identified functions, symbols, and names are maintained.
 This minimizes the environment switching from static analysis to a different emulation environment or live hardware debugging.

 Features
 --------